 - Data security: Assuming your solution is software as a service (SaaS), your data remains in the cloud for data protection, so someone can’t delete a master file such as with Google Spreadsheet.

-If you are not already using an editorial calendar as part of a more comprehensive content marketing platform, review your options for this type of software to boost your content marketing impact.
+If you are not already using an editorial calendar template as part of a more comprehensive content marketing platform, review your options for this type of software to boost your content marketing impact.
 Check out the Curata CMP content marketing platform or other companies’ software as presented in Ultimate List of Content Marketing Tools.

 Be bold, be relevant, and stay on target with your content strategy and SEO goals.